 color: calls the name of the font color we chose – #f680bf .

 This CSS code will work with many other themes, as well.
-You can use Color Scheme Designer to help choose a color for fonts for your website theme.
+You can use Coolors and Contrast Ratio to help choose a color for fonts for your website theme.
 You want to use a color in RGB format, as in the code above.
+Be sure that you have enough contrast with the background too.